MirtazapineReturn to Mirtazapine overview

 It can take a week or two for mirtazapine to start helping

 - Antidepressants like mirtazapine can start to work on depression within the first two weeks of treatment, and the improvement continues over the following few weeks.
-It may take four weeks or longer for you to get the full effect.
+It may take four weeks or a little longer for you to get the full effect.

 - Some side effects of mirtazapine tend to happen at the start of treatment, but go away after a few days, such as feeling or being sick (nausea or vomiting).